NCSSM Durham Mentorship and Research Team

 Ms. Mary Slawter

-As Travel Coordinator, Mary is a graduate of the University of North Carolina at Chapel Hill with a degree in Political Science.
+As Program Coordinator, Mary is a graduate of the University of North Carolina at Chapel Hill with a degree in Political Science.
 She joined NCSSM in 2017 as the Coordinator for the Mentorship & Research office.
 When she isn't at NCSSM, she stays busy with her three children and border collie.
 She welcomes you to stop by the Mentorship office any time to say hello!

 Dr. Letitia Hubbard